stuvusIT/ansible_systemd_network/README.md

 * Similarly, a key `x` in `systemd_resolve_confs` causes an INI file `/etc/systemd/resolved.conf.d/x.conf` to be created.

+* A key `x` in `systemd_mounts` causes an INI file `/etc/systemd/system/<name>.mount` to be created.
+  However, because mount unit files need to be named after the mountpoint, this role generates the `<name>` via
+  `systemd-escape --suffix=mount --path {{ systemd_mounts['x'].Mount.Where }}`.
+  Therefore the name of the key `x` itself doesn't have any effect.

+  Note that this role doesn't start/stop any mount units.
+  This role only handles creation of mount unit files.
+  To automatically mount a filesystem at boot, set `systemd_mounts['x'].Unit.Before: local-fs.target` (or `remote-fs.target` for remote filesystems).

 * A key `x` in `systemd_network_netdevs` causes an INI file `/etc/systemd/network/x.netdev` to be created.